JBavitha/physicaldesignASIC/README.md

 This Application Software enters into a block called as System Software and this system software intern converts application program into  binary language.
 - Major components of system sofware are:
-- -- OS(Operating System)
+  -- OS(Operating System)
-- -- Compiler
+  -- Compiler
-- --Assembler
+  -- Assembler